 Unlike NSAIDs, opioids have no ceiling effect; therefore, there is no maximum dose no matter how many milligrams the patient is receiving.
 The appropriate dose is the dose needed to achieve pain relief.
 This is an important point for clinicians to explain to patients and families.
 Addiction or excessive respiratory depression is extremely unlikely in the terminally ill; fear of these side effects should neither prevent escalating opioid medications when the patient is experiencing insufficient pain relief nor justify using opioid antagonists.

 Opioid side effects should be anticipated and treated preemptively.
 Nearly all patients experience constipation that can be debilitating (see below).
 Failure to prevent constipation often results in noncompliance with opioid therapy.
 Methylnaltrexone is a drug that targets opioid-induced constipation by blocking peripheral opioid receptors but not central receptors for analgesia.
 In placebo-controlled trials, it has been shown to cause laxation within 24 h of administration.
 As with the use of opioids, about a third of patients using methylnaltrexone experience nausea and vomiting, but unlike constipation, tolerance develops, usually within a week.
 Therefore, when one is beginning opioids, an antiemetic such as metoclopramide or a serotonin antagonist often is prescribed prophylactically and stopped after 1 week.
-Olanzapine also has been shown to have antinausea properties and can be effective in countering delirium or anxiety, with the advantage of some weight gain.
+Olanzapine also has antinausea properties and can be effective in countering delirium or anxiety, with the advantage of some weight gain.

 Drowsiness, a common side effect of opioids, also usually abates within a week.
 During this period, drowsiness can be treated with psychostimulants such as dextroamphetamine, methylphenidate, and modafinil.
 Modafinil has the advantage of everyday dosing.
 Pilot reports suggest that donepezil may also be helpful for opiate-induced drowsiness as well as relieving fatigue and anxiety.
 Metabolites of morphine and most opioids are cleared renally; doses may have to be adjusted for patients with renal failure.